 3. Place a Premium on Data Resilience

 Your data resilience is only as strong as your weakest link.
-If you monitor your weaknesses and fix them when you find them, and you can bounce back quickly from disruption and return to normal operation.
+If you monitor your vulnerabilities and fix them when you find them, you can bounce back quickly from disruption and return to normal operation.
 To do this, you must have the technologies required to back up your data and recover it if necessary, along with the proper mindset.
 That means a defensive posture is regularly maintained with drills that simulate an intrusion to measure your resiliency and bolster it where necessary.

-4. Know Which Data is Most Critical
+4. Know Which Data Is Most Critical

 Another upside of data tiering is lower energy costs.
 You’ll use less compute power if you’re not storing every last byte of your data at the highest security level.